Living with Body Dysmorphia;

 I was dissociating my self in my progress pictures, when I look at progress pictures, I don’t see the ‘after’ as me.
 I believe its someone else.
 I believe I still am the girl in the before photo.
 I obsessed over the bits I hate the most, mainly my bum.
 I can’t walk through doors first, or let people stand behind me cause I am so paranoid about it.
 My day is made up of me thinking of ways to change my appearance, and having the inner demon constantly put me down, insulting me, trying to protect me from other people’s thoughts.
 When people asked me about the gym, and I wasn’t going I would burst into tears.
 I felt like I had lost myself, that people were only interested in me when I was losing weight and ‘being an inspiration.’

-I am now back at a new gym and my depression has eased a little, I feel happier when I am training and feel like I have a little bit of ‘me’ back.
+Now being back at a new gym my depression has eased a little, I feel happier when I am training and feel like I have a little bit of ‘me’ back.
 I am still tackling my Body Dysmorphia and also dealing with chronic pain with my shoulder.
 The pain itself doesn’t help as its a vicious cycle of being in constant chronic pain which affects my mental health too, but I am trying.

 Although the things above still happen 99% on a daily basis, things are getting a little better for me, as of very recently, and aside from attempting to document my own experience, the main objective of this post is to encourage you, if you have felt or are feeling like I do, to seek help.
 Go to your GP, talk to your friends, parents or family, see your personal tutor.
 It is crucial to remember that support is out there!